Afcon 2022 qualifiers: Daka double not enough as Mahrez-less Algeria hold Zambia | Goal.com

 Afcon 2022 qualifiers: Daka double not enough as Mahrez-less Algeria hold Zambia

-Patson Daka scored twice but was not enough as Zambia were eliminated after playing out a 3-3 draw with Algeria in Thursday’s 2022 Africa Cup of Nations qualifying game.
+Patson Daka scored twice but couldn't prevent Zambia from being eliminated after playing out a 3-3 draw with Algeria in Thursday’s 2022 Africa Cup of Nations qualifying game.

 Islam Slimani and Rachid Ghezzal strikes ensured the Desert Foxes strengthened their lead at the top of the Group H table, despite efforts from Daka and Clatous Chama for the Chipolopolo.